 Mid-afternoon we were slipping along in the lee of the south end of Lopez Is.
 We eased into McArdle, Hughes, and Alec Bays, in that order.
 Here, everything was calm.
 The quiet waters reflected the sky like a giant mirror with a little cat's paw dusting across the surface ow and then as a stray breeze would sneak in under the bluffs surrounding each bay.

 Entering the bay, we struck a submerged piling which caused CHANTEY to heel far over to starboard briefly until she slipped off.
-I tied up to a deserted fish boat lying at anchor and made hasty check of the damage incurred.
+I tied up to a deserted fish boat lying at anchor and made a hasty check of the damage incurred.
 There was a cracked plank but the springy cedar had closed together tightly so that no leak was apparent.
 Greatly relieved, I went on deck for a few minutes and watched the darkness close in.